 Matt Robertson has a horse training business, alongside his wife Paige, in Prescott, AZ focusing on colt starting and problem horses.
 The forty-five year old horseman was born and raised in Wyoming where ranching, horsemanship and rodeo filled his youth.
 Matt found a love for riding bucking horses at a young age, sparking a career that evolved through highschool and the PRCA, into ranch bronc riding until recent years.
 As a young teen starting colts to pay entry fees, Matt was introduced to Ray Hunt's method of horsemanship, planting the seed of what would grow into a lifelong career.
 His evolving approach to horsemanship has been a journey of self discovery and exploration, gaining an understanding of how the horse's mind and body work, to create a confident and reliable partnership.
 Matt's journey has taken him from Alberta to Arizona starting colts, cowboying and playing music.

-Learn what it takes to compete in the big colt starting competitions like Road to the Horse and be a qualifier for Clark Farms Colt Starting Competition in Hustontown, PA!
+Learn what it takes to compete in the big colt starting competitions like Road to the Horse and be a qualifier for another regional colt starting competition!
 Work with Cliff Schadt Jr. for a 3 day clinic (March 26, 27, 28) and then have the choice to enter our Open Colt Starting Competition (March 28-30).

 You do not have to be in clinic to sign up for East Idaho Colt Starting Competition